arosenfeld/immunedb/docs/pipeline.rst

 .. warning::
     This step is still considered in beta.
 Some corner cases may not be properly handled, and quality information from FASTQ files will not be included in aligned sequences.
-Use this only if you can tolerate the possibility of errors or inconsistencies.

 After identification, certain sequences will be marked as being probable indels (or misalignments).
 To fix these, ``immunedb_local_align`` can **optionally** be used to properly gap sequences or germlines.
-This process is inherently slow and therefor may not be necessary in many cases.
-To use, the `seq-align
+It requires `bowtie2
-<https://github.com/noporpoise/seq-align>`_ package must be built and the path
+<http://bowtie-bio.sourceforge.net/bowtie2>`_ to be installed and in your
-to the resulting `needleman_wunsch` binary passed to ImmuneDB.
+``PATH``.

 .. code-block:: bash

-    $ immunedb_local_align /path/to/config.json /path/to/needleman_wunsch /path/to/j_germlines
+    $ immunedb_local_align /path/to/config.json /path/to/v_germlines /path/to/j_germlines

 Sequence Collapsing